xmed-lab/CLSS/IXI/GCLSS/README.md

 ## Experiments on the IXI dataset (T1 images) for brain age estimation

-This is the code for running the experiments for the brain age estimation from MRI scans task.
+The code is for training and testing performance of GCLSS on the IXI dataset for the brain age estimation from MRI scans task

 ### Data